This post contains affiliate links. See my disclosure policy here.

 Recipe

-This cocktail recipe was adapted from How Sweet Eats, a food and beverage recipe blog.
+This cocktail recipe was found on How Sweet Eats.

 White Christmas Margarita